mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Why Avoid Centralization {#why}

-Centralization is undesirable because it is counter to the nature of the Internet, because it violates the end users' expectations, and because of the many negative effects it can have on the networks operation and evolution.
+Centralization is undesirable because it is counter to the Internet's nature, because it violates the end users' expectations, and because of the many negative effects it can have on the networks operation and evolution.

 Firstly, the Internet's very nature is incompatible with centralization of its functions.
 As a "large, heterogeneous collection of interconnected systems" {{?BCP95}} the Internet is often characterised as a "network of networks".
 As such, these networks relate as peers who agree to facilitate communication, rather than having a relationship of subservience to others' requirements or coercion by them.
 This focus on independence of action carries through the way the network is architected -- for example, in the concept of an "autonomous system".